Casey closes her cell phone just as she hears a noise by the door. Derek's leaning against it, two grocery bags in his hand.

 "This could be something great."
 He says quietly.
 "Call me when you've told the family."

-She closes her eyes for the entirety of that statement, enjoying the nearness of his body and voice.
+Of course Derek isn't known for opening up, but here he is, expressing his intention for legitimacy as she enjoys the nearness of his body and voice.
+He stands from the couch and crosses the room to his attractively worn-looking jacket.
 She hears her own voice in her head now, insisting that she wrap herself around him and get kissing started again.
 It's a relief to feel that way and not be at all confused or concerned anymore.

 "Lizzie, hi; Are you free to talk?"
 Casey asks, trying not to feel nervous.